zerah-doan/ai_mcp_playwright/README.md

 Note: When running tests in Docker, make sure your environment variables in `.env` file are configured for container access.
 If testing against localhost services, use `host.docker.internal` instead of `localhost`.

+### CI/CD with GitHub Actions

+This project includes automated CI/CD pipeline using GitHub Actions.
+The workflow:
+- Triggers on push/pull requests to main/master branches
+- Can be manually triggered from GitHub Actions UI
+- Runs tests in parallel using test sharding (3 shards)
+- Generates and merges test reports
+- Deploys test reports to GitHub Pages

+#### Setup Required
+1. Add these secrets in your GitHub repository settings (Settings > Secrets and variables > Actions):
+   - `PLAYWRIGHT_BASE_URL`
+   - `API_BASE_URL`

+2. Enable GitHub Pages:
+   - Go to repository settings
+   - Navigate to Pages section
+   - Under "Source", select "GitHub Actions"

+#### Features
+- Parallel test execution for faster results
+- Automatic test report generation
+- Report deployment to GitHub Pages (on main branch)
+- Caching of npm dependencies
+- Artifact retention for 30 days

+#### Viewing Test Reports
+After workflow completion:
+1. Go to Actions tab in your repository
+2. Click on the workflow run
+3. Download artifacts for detailed reports
+4. For main branch runs, view the deployed report on GitHub Pages

 ## Test Reports

 After test execution, HTML reports are generated in the `playwright-report` directory.
 To view the report: